Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models

 While the embeddings hold the information, the critical step is, however, determining if that information is being used.
-As demonstrated in \figureref{fig:correlation_sonai_plane_classifier}, weight space correlation analysis (see \sectionref{sec:weight_space_correlation}) on the weight vectors of the final classification heads suggests that the correlation between the weight vectors for the fetal plane classes and the weight vectors for the scanner classes was consistently low.
+As demonstrated in \figureref{fig:correlation_sonai_plane_classifier}, WSC analysis on the weight vectors of the final classification heads suggests that the correlation between the weight vectors for the fetal plane classes and the weight vectors for the scanner classes was consistently low.
 This indicates that although the necessary information about the scanner is present in the preceding embedding layer, the model's decision boundary for the primary plane classification task is largely orthogonal to the directionality required to classify the scanner.
 In other words, the embedded, clinically irrelevant information is not being actively utilized by the classifier for its primary prediction.